pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmprovidercontextgetbykey0.md

 The caller needs [FWPM_ACTRL_READ](/windows/desktop/FWP/access-right-identifiers) access to the provider context.
 See [Access Control](/windows/desktop/FWP/access-control) for more information.

-**FwpmProviderContextGetByKey0** is the specific implementation of **FwpmProviderContextGetByKey**.
+**FwpmProviderContextGetByKey0** is a specific implementation of **FwpmProviderContextGetByKey**.
 See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also